Harm Reduction Program

 Hamilton County Public Health is dedicated to helping our community during the addiction crisis.
 Substance use can lead to an increase in hepatitis, HIV, and sexually transmitted infections.
 Our Harm Reduction program is here to offer compassion, education, and resources to the community.

 What is a Harm Reduction Program?

-It is a comprehensive, community based public health initiative that provides disease prevention, education and referral services, including:
+Harm Reduction is a community framework that tries to remove negative consequences related to drug use.
+Our harm reduction program offers a comprehensive, community based program that provides disease prevention, education and referral services, including:

 According to the Centers for Disease Control and Prevention (CDC), people who inject drugs and use a Harm Reduction Program are FIVE times more likely to enter treatment for substance use disorder and are more likely to reduce or stop injecting.